Chicago/food-inspections-evaluation/README.md

 The ``./CODE`` directory contains the scripts to set up your R environment, download the necessary data from Chicago’s open data portal, prepare the analysis-ready data set, and build, train and test the model.

-Several packages are not compatible with ```R version < 3.1```.
-Thus, in order to reproduce all results it is advised to use ```R version >= 3.1```.

-The code makes extensive usage of the ``data.table`` package.
-If you are not familiar with the package, you might want to consult the package manual on [CRAN](http://cran.r-project.org/web/packages/data.table/index.html) and/or on its GitHub [repository](https://github.com/Rdatatable/data.table/wiki).

 After you have updated the R version, run the following scripts in the order specified below.